Pure Guava: Legacy

-In 1999, Ned Raggett, writing for the website Freaky Trigger, named Pure Guava the 53rd best album of the '90s, hailing it as "the greatest 'major label debut after an indie career' record of the decade.
+In 1999, Ned Raggett, writing for the website Freaky Trigger, named Pure Guava the 53rd best album of the '90s, calling it "the greatest 'major label debut after an indie career' record of the decade.
 Not least because it was recorded in the same exact conditions and from the same exact sessions as most of said earlier indie career, so that means that Ween hit the big time with a record compiled from the outtakes that weren't good enough for their previous album, and it's still one of the best records ever made."
-The same year, German magazine Spex included the album on their list of the 100 best albums of the 20th century.
+The same year, German magazine Spex included the album on its list of the 100 best albums of the 20th century.
 Aphex Twin named it one of his 10 favorite albums of all time (making it one of two Ween albums on the list, the other being The Pod).
+In 1992, Faith No More covered parts of "The Goin' Gets Tough From the Getgo" on its Angel Dust tour.

+In 2013, Andrew Earles of Spin ranked Pure Guava 7th on its list of the "40 Weirdest Post-Nevermind Major Label Albums".
+He noted the presence of "psychotically ill-tuned guitars, drum machines at their fartiest, sage advice not to 'caress the weasel,' ballads that ignored rhythm and reason, a five-minute power-electronics suite, a few dubious sing-a-longs centered around offensive accents, and, of course, a ride on the 'Poop Ship Destroyer.'"
+In 2014, Earles listed the album in his book Gimme Indie Rock: 500 Essential American Underground Rock Albums 1981–1996, in which he calls Pure Guava "one of the strangest albums ever to carry the logo of a major label".
+He also credits it as the second album released on a major label to be recorded wholly on an analog four-track recorder, after Bruce Springsteen's Nebraska (1982).

 Track listing

 All tracks written by Ween, except "Flies on My Dick," by Ween and Guy Heller.